-Do NRIs need to have an NRE/NRO account to send money to India?
+Do I need an NRE/NRO account to send money to India as an NRI?

 Can NRI hold a savings account in India?

-In this post, I am going to answer these questions around what’s wrong with holding your savings account in India once your status changes to NRI.
+In this post, I will answer these questions about what’s wrong with holding your Indian resident savings account once your status changes to NRI.

 Let’s dive right in.